- Deadline: Friday, April 1, 2022

 - Nominations may be made by individuals or groups of faculty, staff, and/or students who are employed by or enrolled in CALS.
-It is the responsibility of nominators to insure that all required materials are submitted to the Carrigan Award Committee in the correct form and before the deadline.
+It is the responsibility of nominators to ensure that all required materials are submitted to the Carrigan Award Committee in the correct form and before the deadline.

 - Past recipients are ineligible.

-- Past nominees are eligible, but must be re-nominated.
+- Past nominees are eligible but must be re-nominated.
 Materials need to be resubmitted and appropriately updated.

 - Evaluation of nominees and selection of the recipient for the Carrigan Award is carried out by the Carrigan Award Committee, which is comprised of past Carrigan Award winners.
 The selection process, in part, involves the evaluation of written material submitted to the Committee by the nominators according to the criteria described below.